Expat State Pension

 The UK government reformed the basic State Pension on 6th April 2016.

-If you reach State Pension age on or after that date you’ll get the new State Pension under the new rules.
+If you reach State Pension age on or after that date, you’ll get the new State Pension under the new rules.

-The new State Pension is designed to be simpler than the old system
+The new State Pension is designed to be simpler than the old system.

-Those who receive the new State Pension will get £221.20 per week in tax year 2024/2025.
+Those who receive the new State Pension will get £221.20 per week in the tax year 2024/2025.

-Over the course of a year, this comes to £11,502.40.
+Over the course of a year, this amounts to £11,502.40.

 Triple Lock

-- price inflation
+- Price inflation

-- average wage growth
+- Average wage growth

 Frozen Pensions

-This is because their pension payments are frozen at their original payment level, irrespective of inflation.
+They are known as “frozen pensioners” because their pension payments remain at their original level, regardless of inflation.

-Who Qualifies For State Pension?
+Who Qualifies for the State Pension?

-Are Expats Entitled To State Pension?
+Are Expats Entitled to the State Pension?

 How Do I Get The Maximum State Pension?